Red (Taylor Swift album): Commercial performance

-In the United States, Red debuted at number one on the Billboard 200 with first-week sales of 1.208 million copies, surpassing Garth Brooks's Double Live (1998) as the fastest-selling country album.
-With Speak Now and Red, Swift was recognized in the Guinness World Records as the "First Solo Female with Two Million-Selling Weeks on the U.S. Albums Chart".
-Red spent seven non-consecutive weeks at number one on the Billboard 200.
-It made Swift the first female artist, and the second after the Beatles, to have three consecutive studio albums each spend six or more weeks atop the chart.
-(Note: Swift's previous studio albums Fearless and Speak Now respectively spent 11 weeks in 2008–09 and six weeks in 2010–11.)
-It was the third consecutive time—after Fearless (2008) and Speak Now (2010)—that Swift had a number-one album during the last week before Christmas, which is traditionally the most competitive week of the year.
-On Billboards Top Country Albums chart, it was at number one for 16 weeks and was the year-end number-one album of both 2012 and 2013.
-Surpassing 3.11 million copies after two months of sales, Red was the second-highest-selling album of 2012.
-As of January 2024, its US sales stood at 4.582 million copies.
-The Recording Industry Association of America certified the album eight-times platinum for surpassing eight million album-equivalent units.
+In the United States, Red debuted at number one on the Billboard 200 with first-week sales of 1.208 million copies.
+It surpassed Garth Brooks's Double Live (1998) as the fastest-selling country album and, together with Speak Now, made Swift the first female solo artist to have two million-selling albums within one week.
+Red spent seven non-consecutive weeks at number one on the Billboard 200, making Swift the first female artist and the first overall since the Beatles in 1969 to have three consecutive studio albums each spend six or more weeks atop the chart.
+(Note: Fearless spent 11 weeks at number one in 2008–2009, and Speak Now spent 6 weeks in 2010–2011.)
+Its number-one position for the week ending December 23, 2012, marked Swift's third consecutive time—after Fearless and Speak Now—to have a number-one album during the last week before Christmas, which is traditionally the most competitive week of the year.

+On Billboards Top Country Albums chart, Red spent 16 weeks at number one and was the year-end number-one album of both 2012 and 2013.
+It was the second-best-selling album of 2012 in the United States with 3.11 million copies sold after two months of sales, and surpassed 3.84 million copies after one year of release.
+The album had sold 4.582 million US copies as of January 2024, and it was certified eight-times platinum for surpassing eight million album-equivalent units by the Recording Industry Association of America in October 2025.

 Red sold 2.8 million copies worldwide after less than one month of release, 5.2 million by the end of 2012—the global second-best-selling album of the year, and 8 million by August 2014.
 The album reached number one on charts in Australia, Canada, New Zealand, Ireland, and Scotland.
-It received platinum or higher certifications in Australia (four-times platinum), Canada (four-times platinum), and New Zealand (six-times platinum).
-In the United Kingdom, Red was Swift's first number one on the UK Albums Chart and had four top-ten songs on the UK Singles Chart, the most of Swift's albums; it was certified double platinum by the British Phonographic Industry and had sold 619,000 copies as of June 2021.
+It received platinum or higher certifications in Australia (five-times platinum), Canada (four-times platinum), and New Zealand (six-times platinum).
+In the United Kingdom, Red was Swift's first number-one album and had four top-10 singles, the most of her albums; it had sold 619,000 copies as of June 2021 and was certified triple platinum by the British Phonographic Industry in January 2025.